 Compare this with Forex trading - the moment you realize a trade isn’t working out, you have the option to cut it immediately without penalty or delay.

 The same goes for valuable trading opportunities that suddenly appear.

 In a normal business, it'll probably take you months to restructure operations in order to take advantage of new opportunities.
-By then, the those opportunities might easily have passed you by.
+By then, those opportunities might have passed you by.

-With Forex trading, there's no lag to capitalizing on opportunities - you can immediately take action the moment they show up.
+With Forex trading, there's no time lag to capitalizing on opportunities - you can take immediate action the moment they show up.

-Imagine you own a small graphic design business.
+Imagine you own a small graphic design agency.
 After 3 years of hard work you are ready to expand to a second office.

 Now, between finding a suitable office space, renovations, hiring and training staff, the earliest you can get the second office up and running is probably 2 - 3 months, if you're lucky.